The Interceptor

-The Interceptor is a British drama television serial that was first broadcast on BBC One from 10 June until 29 July 2015.
-The eight-part series was written by Tony Saint and made by BBC Drama Productions.
-The series was cancelled after one series.
-According to O.T.
-Fagbenle who stars as agent Ash, the show was a victim of management change at the BBC.
+The Interceptor is a British drama television miniseries broadcast on BBC One from 10 June to 29 July 2015.
+The eight-part serial, written by Tony Saint and produced by BBC Drama Productions, was cancelled after one series.
+According to star O.T.
+Fagbenle, the cancellation was a result of station management change.

-The series is about a new law enforcement team tasked with hunting down some of Britain's most wanted criminals.
+The series follows a new law enforcement team tasked with hunting down some of Britain's most wanted criminals.
 The series is inspired by the book of the same name which details the career of former customs agent Cameron Addicott, co-written by Kris Hollington.

 Synopsis

 Special Agent Marcus "Ash" Ashton (Fagbenle), a HM Revenue and Customs agent and his partner Tommy (Lonsdale) capture a drugs shipper in an operation at London Waterloo station.
 Whilst his boss is happy with a conviction of 3 kg of cocaine, Ash wants a larger criminal.
 During the subsequent operation, Tommy is severely injured in a resultant car accident, and Ash is then suspended.
 Subsequently, approached in a pub by Cartwright (Stewart), the head of top-secret UNIT (Undercover Narcotics Investigation Team), on first entering UNIT's HQ he meets a familiar face, his Customs training officer Valerie (Ashbourne).